 A recount of an election is requested by filing a verified petition with the Filing Officer along with any applicable fee.
 A recount of a referendum is requested by the filing of a verified petition with the clerk of the jurisdiction in which the referendum is called, along with any applicable fee.
+Recounts of statewide referenda questions are filed with the Commission.
 Wis.
 Stat. § 9.01(1)(a)1. & 9.01(1)(a)1. & 2.